 The Next Generation Energy Act

-The Next Generation Energy Act, under Minnesota Statutes Chapter 216H, was signed by Governor Pawlenty in 2007.
-The act, which had bipartisan support in the state legislature, requires the state to reduce greenhouse gas emissions in the state by 80% between 2005 and 2050, while supporting clean energy, energy efficiency, and supplementing other renewable energy standards in Minnesota.
+The Next Generation Energy Act, under Minn.
+Stat.
+Chapter 216H, was signed by Governor Pawlenty in 2007.
+The act, which had bipartisan support in the Legislature, requires the state to reduce greenhouse gas emissions in the state by 80% between 2005 and 2050, while supporting clean energy, energy efficiency, and supplementing other renewable energy standards in Minnesota.
 Interim goals were also set: a 15% reduction by 2015, and a 30% reduction by 2025.

 Specifically, the act includes energy savings goals to bolster our in-state conservation programs; support for Community-Based Energy Development; and climate change and GHG reductions.
 When the act was signed in 2007, Minnesota was ranked the number two state – second only to California – for passing aggressive reductions in GHG emissions.
 We continue to be a leader when it comes to emissions reductions, and the MPCA and other state agencies continue to work together to develop effective policies that further reduce emissions, support our state economy, and protect and preserve human health and the environment.